Grief & guilt aren’t the same thing

 Guilt is optional; grief is not

-As it flowed away I saw what the voice was pointing to: that it was optional.
+As the guilt flowed away, I saw what the voice was pointing to: the fact that it, the guilt, was optional.
 All along I’d been carrying it voluntarily, hauling it on my back from place to place like a hermit crab (only not as cute, and having far less to do with the natural order of things).
 It wasn’t conscious, of course.
 But it also wasn’t necessary.

 I saw too how I’d been conflating grief and guilt.
 Grief might include some guilt, sure, but it’s much bigger, much healthier.
 It’s also compulsory, an inevitable part of all human experience.
 It’s not a discrete period of sadness after someone dies, as our culture has come to view it.
 It’s in us always, just like joy and anger and memory and eagerness and love.
 It had a place on this walk, and it had a place in me.